davidgasquez/handbook/Datathons.md

 2. Do a basic data exploration.
 Try to understand the problem and gather a sense of what can be important.
 3. Get baseline model working.
 4. Create `scikit-learn` compatible metric if needed.
 5. Try different approaches for preprocessing (encodings, Deep Feature Synthesis, lags, aggregations, imputers, ...).
-If yopu're working as a group, split preprocessing feature generation between files.
+If you're working as a group, split preprocessing feature generation between files.
 6. Plot learning curves ([sklearn](https://scikit-learn.org/stable/modules/learning_curve.html) or [external tools](https://github.com/reiinakano/scikit-plot)) to avoid overfitting.
 7. Tune hyper-parameters once you've settled on an specific approach. ([optuna](https://optuna.readthedocs.io/)).
 8. Plot and visualize the predictions (histograms, random prediction, ...) to make sure they're doing as expected.
 Explain the predictions with [SHAP](https://github.com/slundberg/shap).